mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_legacy.md

 > it can be a pain in the ass to link the multitude of static libraries in
 > the correct order, with the correct linker flags in a cross-platform manner.

-## Build

-[9.0.0] You will also need the Foundation-startup library.

 ### Build and install Foundation

 The following example builds a `libFoundation.so` on Linux or a